top of page

 6. Share and Use It

-Once done, share your material issues and action plans with:
+Finally, share your findings and action plans with:

 • Your team